pskrillz/JavaSchedulerGUI/README.md

 The purpose of this application is to fulfill the exact requirements<br>
-of a fictional, international consultancy agency.
-This application acts like a CRM software, <br>
+of a fictional, international consultancy agency for class C195 Software II at WGU. <br> This application acts like a CRM software, with the ability to add, update, and delete <br>
-with the ability to add, update, and delete customers and appointments.
-When an appointment  <br>
+customers and appointments.
+When an appointment is created, they are assigned to specific <br>
-is created, they are assigned to specific customers and contacts within the organization. <br>
+customers and contacts within the organization.
+A reports function allows one to view <br>
-A reports function allows one to view appointment statistics and generate schedules for <br>
+appointment statistics and generate schedules for organization contacts.
-organization contacts.

 To use the application, clone the github repo, set the root folder as source, and create <br>
 a build configuration that points to the main class, "sample.Main".<br>